 An announcement came over the speakers that they were preparing for atmospheric entry, and would all passengers kindly fasten their seatbelts.
 Anise awkwardly leaned across her best friend, straining against the belt so she could gaze out of the window as they descended.
 Her own sapphire blue eyes watched with interest as the intense heat faded out to reveal the azure skies of Aida, the place they would call home for the next four years… and maybe longer.

-“Wow, what’s that?”
-Isla asked, doing her best to peer around her best friend.
+“What’s that?”
+Isla asked.
 She pointed out at a needle-like tower rising high into the sky, reminiscent of the Space Needle on Earth.

 “Let’s see…” Anise followed her friend’s pointing digit.
 “Oh, that’s the Tower of Babel.”